 Even though universities are seemingly pushing us to think differently, are we really being offered the tools with which to combine our creative urge with the science-like testing and experimentation?
 We are taught to ‘own’ our designs, which is manifested through logical arguments for the purpose of self-promotion as artists.
 However, what lies outside of this internal design logic?

-Universities should provide us with the tools and knowledge, in order to apply and fulfill their own developed methods of problem-solving, whether that would be traditional methods or more technologically advanced.
+Universities should provide us with the tools and knowledge, in order to apply and fulfill our own developed methods of problem-solving, whether that would be traditional methods or more technologically advanced.
 Not all architecture schools throughout the UK have incorporated innovative technologies within their curriculum.
 Because of this, if a student were motivated to explore the applications of these innovations within their own projects, they would be very limited.
-Perhaps, if we were more encouraged to question the way buildings are meant to be designed, as well as their purpose in society, it would lead to many discoveries that could eventually create numerous job possibilities we had not even imagined could exist within the architectural industry.
-With sensible investments in the educational system, many other problems might be resolved, such as the job shortage in the industry for example.
+Perhaps, if we were more encouraged to question the way buildings are meant to be designed, as well as their purpose in society, it would lead to many discoveries that could eventually create numerous job possibilities we had not even imagined could exist.
+With sensible investments in the educational system, many other problems might be resolved, such as the job shortage for example.
 The quality of the educational system is largely responsible for how our society is shaped.

 An example of an organisation that pushes young people’s creative urge and responds to issues on our planet is the Intel International Science and Engineering Fair (ISEF), which is the world’s largest science fair, organised for high school students.
 Nearly 1,800 students coming from all over the world are brought together to share the research they are working on.
 The most successful ideas are funded for their further development.
 This is great support for students to fulfil their creative desires while making the world a better place one discovery at a time.